1 Key Outcome Your Key Stakeholders Can Help With on Your Project

 Description automatically generated

-The Steering Committee is covered under Roles, Organization, Stakeholders, and Communications under LEAD, and under People
+The Steering Committee is covered under the project pieces of Roles, Organization, Stakeholders, and Communications which are all under the People segment within the LEAD domain in the MPM model

 Key Stakeholders and Your Charter